2nd Chemical Battalion (United States): World War II

 Continuing on to cross the Rhine and enter Germany, the battalion completed the Rhineland, Ardennes Alsace, and Germany campaigns.
 Significant events included defending the flank of 3rd Army during the Battle of the Bulge, assault on the Maginot line, liberation of the Dachau concentration camp, and the capture of a town named Traunstein.
 This was the only occasion in the entire war in which a chemical mortar battalion was credited with such a capture.
 In Traunstein HQ Company captured a young Luftwaffe deserter named Joseph Ratzinger, who later would become Pope Benedict XVI.

-After the German surrender, the battalion was assigned guard duty over numerous sites where the Germans had stored chemical munitions, including Zyklon B, the nerve gas used for mass executions in the concentration camps.
+After the German surrender, the battalion was assigned guard duty over numerous sites where the Germans had stored chemical munitions, including Zyklon B, the chemical used for mass executions in the concentration camps.
 On 26 July 1946 the battalion was deactivated in Germany, with remaining personnel going to the 9th Infantry Division.
-During the war the battalion was in combat for 511 days, the same as the 45th Division, and more than any other unit in the US Army.
+During the war the battalion was in combat for 511 days, the same as the 45th Division, and the second most days of combat in the US Army in the European Theatre of Operations.
 Fifty-eight men were killed in action.